 Bankroll

-The amount of funds that you use to back and lay the bets.
+The total amount of money allocated for betting, including both back and lay bets.

 BOG (Best Odds Guaranteed)